jeffreykegler/old_kollos/design/evaluate.md

 This is more efficient than the above, but harder to implement.

-One reason not to bother with the dual-stack implementation, is that there is probably an even better way -- rewriting the ASF logic.
+I do not bother with the dual-stack implementation, because there is an even better way -- rewriting the ASF logic.
-The ASF (abstract syntax forest) logic is now in the SLIF, and is in Perl, so it's currently not every efficient.
+The ASF (abstract syntax forest) logic is now in the SLIF, and is written in Perl, so it is currently not every efficient.

 If the ASF logic were used,
 evaluation would take place